 The values indicated below belong to Company A for its first quarter:

 - Beginning Inventory-$200,000

 - New Purchases -$100,000

 - Closing Inventory after physical count-$100,000

-Using the formula indicated above, let’s calculate its cost of goods sold.
+Using the formula indicated above, let’s calculate the cost of goods sold.

 We first need to identify the cost of goods available as follows-